 The University of California Regents are yet again planning tuition increases for both in- and out-of-state students.
 The Regents hold their meetings at UC San Francisco, because that campus has no undergraduate programs and therefore is less accessible for the students impacted by their decisions.
-KNOCK, along with our podcasting partners at Radio Justice LA and Socialist Students at UCLA, will be covering the student-led resistance to these increases.
+Knock LA, along with our podcasting partners at Radio Justice LA and Socialist Students at UCLA, will be covering the student-led resistance to these increases.

 But UCLA students aren’t just organizing to save themselves a little money on tuition.

 In recent weeks, they’ve been showing up to make life miserable for some of the most despicable people in the country.
 People whom the UCLA administration, in a blatant display of their priorities, has invited to speak on campus.

 The Luskin Lecture for Thought Leadership series hosted Chicago mayor and slimy neoliberal icon Rahm Emanuel on February 12th, and UCLA students joined a global tradition of heckling this “smug asshole” everywhere he goes.
 Students chanted “16 shots and a cover-up,” a reference to the cover-up of the Chicago police murder of Laquan Macdonald, before walking out of the event and leaving Emanuel visibly flustered.